DrH97/pezesha-test/README.md

 2. The data could also be uploaded in chunks by processing the csv client side.

 ### Qn 1
-- For the marvel characters, improvements could be made by adding a store with persistent data for better caching and data management.
+- For the marvel characters, improvements could be made by adding a store (vuex) with persistent data for better caching and data management.
+- Adding pagination and maybe infinite scrolling for the data.

 ## To note:

 - The marvel api seems to completely refuse to accept client calls from localhost even when whitelisted in my account.
-- I therefore had a slight workaround and used static data but still had code that would call the api, get data and process it accordingly.
+- I therefore had a slight workaround and used static data but still had logic that would call the api, get data and process it accordingly.